DPHonys/SenderReceiver-EnergyPylon/README.md

 > *DISCLAIMER*: One library I am using isn't written by me...
 Its written by acidjazz - https://github.com/acidjazz.

-### Feature
+### Features
 - Configuration script
- 	- both programs „EnergyPylonSender“ and „EnergyPylonReceiver“ contain a script which will automatically run on the first time of running the programs, that script will let you configure the position of the Pylon/Monitor and channels for data transfer
+ 	- both programs „EnergyPylonSender“ and „EnergyPylonReceiver“ contain a script which will automatically run on the first time of running these programs, that script will let you configure the position of the Pylon/Monitor and channels for data transfer
 ![](Photos/Questions.jpg)
  	- the Configuration script of „EnergyPylonReceiver“ also contains the possibility to display the stored Energy in the kEU
 ![](Photos/EU.jpg)